 Academic Support Services Here For You

-The Accelerated College Education (ACE) program was designed to put working adults on the fast track toward a Bachelor's degree.
+The Accelerated College Education (ACE) program was designed to put working adults on the fast track toward a bachelor's degree.

-We provide assistance to complete the college application, verify California residency, register for classes, interpret policies pertaining to enrollment, send and receive college transcripts, maintain student records, and process petitions to graduate.
+We provide assistance to complete the college application, verify California residency, register for classes, interpret policies pertaining to enrollment, send and receive college transcripts, maintain student admissions and records, and process petitions to graduate.
 Find Office Hours and more.

 We serve the basic needs of our students, addressing issues ranging from food insecurity to homelessness.

 Inspiring and empowering Black students to pursue their educational goals while affirming their culturally unique identities.

 Pay tuition and fees, buy semester parking permits, request refunds, and more.

 CalFresh (formerly known as Food Stamps) is a nutrition program that helps students and their families buy healthy foods.
 Learn how to apply for CalFresh benefits.